A. Tamilarasi

-A. Tamilarasi Ravikumar (born 5 April 1976) is the current member of Tamil Nadu Legislative Assembly elected from Manamadurai constituency in the 2021 election.
+A. Tamilarasi Ravikumar (born 5 April 1976) is a india Politician and former member of Tamil Nadu Legislative Assembly, former Minister for Adi Dravidar and Tribal Welfare 2006-2011 Tamil Nadu, elected from Manamadurai constituency in the 2021 election.
 She was born in Paramakudi and has obtained her bachelor's degree in Commerce.

 Political career

 Tamilarasi Ravikumar was elected as the President of Madurai West Panchayat Union in 2001.
 She was elected to the Tamil Nadu legislative assembly from Samayanallur constituency in 2006 election as a Dravida Munnetra Kazhagam candidate.
 She served as the former Minister for Adi-Dravidar and Tribal Welfare in Tamil Nadu state of India from 2006-2011.